armory/docs/content/en/plugins/pipelines-as-code/install/configure.md

 ---
-title: Configure Pipelines as Code
+title: Configure Pipelines-as-Code
 linkTitle: Configure
 weight: 10
 description: >
-  Learn how to configure Armory Pipelines as Code in your Spinnaker or Armory CD instance.
+  Learn how to configure Armory Pipelines-as-Code in your Spinnaker or Armory CD instance.
 ---

 ## {{% heading "prereq" %}}

-* You have installed Pipelines and Code in your [Spinnaker]({{< ref "plugins/pipelines-as-code/install-spinnaker" >}}) or [Armory CD]({{< ref "plugins/pipelines-as-code/install-cdsh" >}}) instance.
+* You have installed Pipelines-as-Code in your Armory CD or Spinnaker instance.

-You can also [configure notifications](#configure-notifications) to work with Pipelines as Code.
+You can also [configure notifications](#configure-notifications) to work with Pipelines-as-Code.
 Be sure to look at the [additional options](#additional-options) section for optional features such as custom branch configuration if you don't use `master` or `main` branches and how to use multiple branches instead of a default single branch.

-## Configure a database
+## Configure an external persistent database

+The Pipelines-as-Code service uses an in-cluster Redis instance to store relationships between pipeline templates and pipeline config files (`.dinghyfile`).
+You can, however, configure the service to use an external persistent database.

 ### Configure Redis

-Dinghy can use Redis to store relationships between pipeline templates and pipeline Dinghy files.
-An external Redis instance is highly recommended for production use.
-If Redis becomes unavailable, you need to update your Dinghy files in order to repopulate Redis with the relationships.
+Armory highly recommends that you use an external Redis instance for production use.
+If Redis becomes unavailable, you need to update your pipeline config files in order for the service to repopulate Redis with the relationships.

 > Dinghy can only be configured to use a password with the default Redis user.

-To set/override the Armory CD Redis settings do the following:
+To set/override the default Redis settings do the following:

 In `SpinnakerService` manifest: